nus-cs2103/website-base/admin/ip-tasks-fragment.md

    **A**: When you submit the evaluation (step 7 below), there will be a way to indicate that the JAR was not available, or any other serious issues you faced.
    </box>
 1. **Locate the User Guide** of the app by following the link provided.
-1. **Open the LumiNUS survey** (the one named `iP Peer Evaluation 1`) that you will be using to submit your evaluation and take note of the things you need to evaluate.
+1. **Open the Canvas survey** (the one named `iP Peer Evaluation 1`) that you will be using to submit your evaluation and take note of the things you need to evaluate.
 1. **Do a light testing of the app** (not more than 10 minutes) to ensure the claimed features actually exist.<br>
    {{ icon_important_big_red }} Make sure you are using Java 11 to run the jar file (use `java -version` command to confirm).<br>
    {{ icon_tip }} If double-clicking the jar file doesn't work, use the `java -jar {file_name}` command to open it.